kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 sudo systemctl reload nginx
 ```

-Now, in your machine, `curl domain.app/deployment_id`, you should see a `blue` text as a
+In your machine, `curl domain.app/deployment_id`, you should see a `blue` text as a
 result.

+Assuming you have your application process listening to port 400, visiting to
+`domain.app` will display your application correctly.

-Now, we have setup the blue version of nginx for our application.
+We have now setup the blue version of nginx for our application.
+Let's
+proceed to setup the green version next!

 <div class="callout callout-info">